thirtythreeforty/neolink/Setting Up Neolink For Use With Blue Iris.md

 ### 3. Set the camera's time to your local network time.
 _If the camera's time is not set, Neolink will recursively "time out" every one second and will not stream video._
 1. In the Reolink PC app, login to your camera.
-2. Click "Device Settings" -> "System General" -> "Synchronize Local Time".
+2. Click "Device Settings" -> "System General" -> "Synchronize Local Time."
-3. Click "Ok".
+3. Click "Ok."

 ### 4. Disable Auto Reboot
 _When a camera reboots, it loses its date and time settings, causing Neolink to time out._
 1. In the Reolink PC app, login to your camera.
-2. Click "Device Settings" -> "Maintenance".
+2. Click "Device Settings" -> "Maintenance."
-3. Uncheck "Enable Auto Reboot".
+3. Uncheck "Enable Auto Reboot."

 ### 5. Set a Password
 _It's recommended that you set a password for each of your cameras.
 If you want to use the Reolink Mobile App, it makes you set a password for each camera anyway._
 1. In the Reolink PC app, login to your camera.
-2. Click "Device Settings" -> "Manage User"
+2. Click "Device Settings" -> "Manage User."
-3. Click "Modify Password"
+3. Click "Modify Password."

 **Now you've set up your cameras!**